 In addition, students choose modules from a neighbouring field with a minimum of 6 credit points.
 This can be fulfilled also by completing an industrial internship.

 The Master's programme is a two-year consecutive study with a modular structure.
-Students may join the programme once a year in the winter semester.
+Students may join the programme in the winter and summer semester.
+A start in the winter semester is favourable.

 In the first year, students attend lectures, seminars and practical courses consisting of 60 ECTS credit points.
 Students take both experimental and theoretical quantum optics, which lays the foundations for all students.
 These are augmented by a lab course.

-In the second semester, students can choose modules from a variety of different topics.
+Besides compulsory modules, students can choose modules from a variety of different topics.
 Moreover, students will learn to discuss problems of quantum science in a comprehensive way both within a journal club in which they will present a current topic of quantum science, and within a peer-learning seminar in which they will discuss topics of quantum science in small groups of their peers.
-For this seminar, they will choose three of the modules that they have passed.

 In the second year, students will begin with research on a topic of their choice in the areas of the Center for Quantum Science and finally write the Master's thesis.
 In total, students will earn 60 credit points for this (30 for acquiring research oriented skills and 30 for the thesis).
 The thesis is concluded with an oral scientific presentation of the results.